Identifying optimally cost-effective dynamic treatment regimes with a Q-learning approach: Methods

+It follows that identifying optimal choices of $\{(R_{kl}, a_{kl}): l = 1,...,L_k\}_{k=1}^K$ maximizes the potential treatment effectiveness under a constraint on potential cost.
 In the next subsection, we propose a modification of the algorithm developed by \cite{zhang2018interpretable} for identifying globally optimal list-based regimes.
-Our approach extends this approach to the cost-effectiveness setting by allowing the accommodation of cost constraints.
+Our extension allows for regimes to be fit under a preset cost constraints.